This article covers the basic settings of the EWWW Image Optimizer plugin for WordPress.

-- Lossless Compression - Uses the stock Jpegtran build used by most website performance testing sites.
+- Pixel Perfect - Uses the stock Jpegtran build used by most website performance testing sites (lossless).

-- Maximum Lossless Compression - Uses the Mozilla build of Jpegtran for extra compression, requires an API key.
+- Pixel Perfect Plus - Uses the Mozilla build of Jpegtran for extra compression, requires an EWWW IO API key (lossless).

 PNG Optimization Level

-- Lossless Compression - Uses Optipng, and optionally Pngout, which have variable compression levels that can be configured under the advanced settings.
+- Pixel Perfect - Uses Optipng, and optionally Pngout, which have variable compression levels that can be configured under the advanced settings (lossless).

-- Maximum Lossless Compression - Uses Optipng, PngOptimizerCL, and Advpng to squeeze extra bytes out of your images using the API.
-The use of Advpng adds a lot of processing time, so this may cause timeouts on PNG images.
+- Pixel Perfect Plus - Uses Optipng, PngOptimizerCL, and Advpng to squeeze extra bytes out of your images using the API (lossless).

-- Lossy Compression - Uses Pngquant (one of the tools used by TinyPNG), and is available in "local" mode without an API key.
-If an API key is entered, the plugin will automatically use the API for lossy compression.
+- Premium - Uses Pngquant and is available in "local" mode without an API key.
+If an API key is entered, the plugin will automatically use the API for this compression level (lossy).

 GIF Optimization Level